amirongit/notecode/collegeAlgebraFullCourse.md

 multi part inequations can be split into compound inequations.

-steps to solve equations or inequations of absolute values only
+steps to solve equations or inequations having absolute values in both sides
-- isolation can't be done
 1. both sides are written as bare values twice
 2. one of the four expressions is inverted

+`b` in complex numbers can be equal to `0`, therefore, real numbers are considered a subset of complex numbers.